Have you heard ofHyperradio?

 https://hyperradio.radiofrance.com/son-3d/on-air-basile-chassaing/

-Equivalent to "on the air", in radio language, "On air" is the latest creation by Basile Chassaing, young composer laureate of theAcadémie Voix Nouvelles at Royaumont in 2019, performed by the ensemble 2e2m, with whom he has forged strong ties around several creations.
-"On air" features a quintet of spatialized brass instruments, scattered around the Radio France studio stage.
+Equivalent to "on the air" in radio language, "On air" is the latest creation by Basile Chassaing, a young composer and winner of theAcadémie Voix Nouvelles at Royaumont in 2019, performed by the ensemble 2e2m, with whom he has forged strong links around several creations.
+"On air" features a quintet of spatialized brass instruments scattered across the Radio France studio stage.

 Suzanne Gervais